 - Your internet provider

-- Websites you visit, including the ads and resources used on those sites
+- Websites you visit, including the companies behind the ads and resources used on those sites

 Chrome’s incognito mode will also allow web services, search engines, or internet providers to see: